SpineJet™ Percutaneous HydroDiscectomy for Herniated Disc Treatment

 A herniated disc can be a problematic and painful condition.
-Also called a slipped disc, a herniated disc is what happens when some of the fluid spinal “jelly” bursts out through a weak spot in the spinal disc.
-The fluid can put pressure on the nerves, causing numbness, muscle weakness, and pain, especially in the arm or leg.
+Also called a slipped disc, a herniated disc is what happens when some of the fluid spinal “jelly” bursts out through a weak spot on the spinal disc, also known as an intervertebral disc.
+Spinal discs are filled with a soft, jelly-like center and a tougher exterior.
+This disc herniation commonly occurs in the low back but can also occur in the vertebrae of the neck.
+The leakage of this “jelly” releases chemicals that irritate nerves in the surrounding area and can cause significant pain.
+The disc herniation may also put pressure on nerves, causing back pain, numbness, muscle weakness, and pain, especially in the arm or leg.

-SpineJet is an advanced, minimally-invasive procedure that can eliminate your pain, and help you avoid surgery.
-The procedure is called a hydrodisectomy.
-A hydrodisectomy is a safe and effective alternative to much more invasive surgeries, like discectomy.
+The SpineJet HydroDiscectomy System is an advanced, minimally-invasive approach to predictably and safely perform disc decompression procedures that can eliminate your pain, and help you avoid surgery.
+The procedure is called a hydrodiscectomy.
+A hydrodiscectomy is a safe and effective alternative to a much more invasive procedure, like discectomy.
+Hydrodiscectomy is a new fluidjet technology introduced for percutaneous discectomy.

 How Does the SpineJet Procedure Treat a Herniated Disc?

-SpineJet uses a high-speed water stream to clear away herniated disc tissue.
+Devices specifically designed to use with SpineJet Hydrodiscectomy systems, such as SpineJet PercResector, MicroResector, and EndoResector, deliver a high-velocity stream of saline water at controlled velocities to remove disc nucleus while sparing outer annulus and vertebral endplates.
 This releases pressure on the nerves, providing effective pain relief.
 The procedure requires only a small, 4mm incision into the back, which can be closed with a bandage and leaves virtually no scar.

 Is SpineJet an Effective Treatment Option?

-SpineJet is remarkable effective, with proven results from rigorous clinical studies.
-In one study, patients reported a 94% improvement in back and leg pain.
+SpineJet is remarkably effective, with proven results from rigorous clinical studies.
+In one study, patients reported a 94% improvement in back, and leg pain.
 In another study of 69 patients, 98% were satisfied with their results.

 Hydrodisectomy is also much safer than traditional discectomy, which carries some risks of complication.